Blynk IoT

 Firmware

-Any Particle hardware (Tracker One, Tracker SoM, Boron, B Series SoM, Photon 2, P2, Argon, Photon, Electron, E Series, Core) running the provided firmware will be sending two channels of simulated sensor data from the hardware to Blynk.
+Any Particle hardware such as Tracker One, Tracker SoM, Boron, B-Series SoM, Photon 2, P2, Argon, Photon, Electron, E-Series, and Core running the provided firmware will send two channels of simulated sensor data to Blynk.

-One channel will be integer values, and the other will be a floating point value.
-The data sent will be visualized on the Blynk web dashboard and mobile app in both a chart and a value display.
-Additionally, a switch widget on the web dashboard and mobile app will send data to the hardware to control it.
-The switch data is simply an On/Off (1/0) state that will be sent back to Blynk by the firmware to control a Blynk LED widget, and it will toggle the state of the built-in LED on the Particle device if it exists.
-A UTC-based timestamp will also be displayed on the web dashboard and mobile app so the last time data was published from the Particle device will be known.
+Additionally, a switch widget on both the web dashboard and mobile app will relay data to the hardware for control purposes.
+The switch data represents an On/Off (1/0) state.
+This state will control a Blynk LED widget through the firmware and will also toggle the state of the built-in LED on the Particle device, if present.
+Lastly, a UTC-based timestamp displayed on both the web dashboard and mobile app will indicate the last time data was published from the Particle device.

 #include "Particle.h"